 Yes!
 Every teacher that publishes a classbook with their students through Studentreasures gets a book publishing kit and one deluxe hardcover copy of the book—ALL FOR FREE!

 In exchange, we ask that you give your students’ parents the opportunity to pre-order a copy of the classbook.
-Parents can pre-order their own copy online starting at $20.95—parent order forms are included in your publishing kit, as well.
+Parents can pre-order their own copy starting at $22.95 with parent order forms included in your publishing kit.
 Parents are under no obligation to purchase a copy, and your book is still FREE.

 More questions?
 Take a look at our FAQ, and you’ll find the answer!